-Each day will open with a presentation by a SmarTech analyst of our forecasts of the topics of the day.
+Each day opens with a presentation by a SmarTech analyst of our forecasts of the topics of the day.
 SmarTech is the most highly regarded market forecast firm in the AM space and maintains a constantly updated database of ten-year AM forecasts covering printers, materials, and services with highly granular breakouts in each sector.

 Day One morning of AMS 2021will be 3D printing of metals and other “strong materials.”
 We will also be looking at how compact metals printers have evolved since the 2019 AMS, as well as user cases from the aerospace, automotive, oil & gas and other industry sectors.